 - Track media hits related to the SF Bicycle Coalition and our work;

-- Copy editing written materials; and
+- Copy editing written materials;

 - Reach out to campaign members with strategic opportunities to advance safer streets.

 - Writing press releases, media advisories, and campaign emails;

 - Assist with digital asset management, whether that’s tagging photos, creating Facebook albums, selecting photos for Instagram use or resizing images;

 - Assist in keeping the website up-to-date, uploading and updating blog posts, events and pages as needed, and;

 - Light design or photography projects may also be available for the right candidate.

 - Strong, concise writing;

 - Ability to multi-task and triage in a busy work environment;